Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 - ML Algorithms must be trained more than once.
 Training requires resources.

 10. Trying to design your own perception or NLP algorithm.

+11. Trying to jump to a fully machine learned, automated end-to-end, auto-magic everything solution.
+- Everyone wants to make this leap.
+However, it usually doesn't lead to great products or organization outcomes.
+Google has seen it internally and within their partner organizations.
+12. Very high expectations of success
+- 85% of Machine Learning Projects Fail
+- [According to Gartner](https://www.gartner.com/en/newsroom/press-releases/2018-02-13-gartner-says-nearly-half-of-cios-are-planning-to-deploy-artificial-intelligence) it is predicted that through 2022, 85 percent of AI projects will deliver erroneous outcomes due to bias in data, algorithms or the teams responsible for managing them.

 ### Enterprise Data